escodebar/trainings/slides.md

 * Gitception: Reaching into the substructure
 * Of trees, branches and pieces of fruit
 * It's a backup system...
 It's a patch system...
 It's Git!
-* Change distribution using the remote control

 Notes:
 * Gitception is about using Git to understand Git and understanding the structure of Git
 * The concept of Gitception is used throught the training
 * The second block introduces branching and "merging" branches
-* The third block treats in more detail how to create patches using Git
+* The last block treats in more detail how to create patches using Git
 * This block is about cleaning up the Git history before a feature is released
-* The last block discusses using Git as a distributed version control system
-* I do not know yet if we can go through these 4 blocks within 3 hours (including questions)
+* I do not know yet if we can go through these 3 blocks within 3 hours (including questions)
-* I expect to discuss each block in within 40 minutes leaving around 5 minutes for questions
+* I expect to discuss each block in within 40 minutes leaving around 15 minutes for questions
 * I prefer answering questions between the blocks rather than rushing through it
 * I consider hosting a second event if the interest is high and we do not make it through